 1TB Hard Drives

 We removed the last of our 1TB drives during Q4 and ended the quarter with zero installed.
 This was done to increase the amount of storage in a 1TB filled Storage Pod as we replaced the 1TB drives with 4TB drives (and sometimes 6TB drives).
-Now in the same Storage Pod we get four times as much data.
-The 1TB Western Digital drives performed well with many of the drives exceeding 6 years in service and a handful reaching 7 years before we replaced them.
+Now, in the same Storage Pod, we get four times as much data.
+The 1TB Western Digital drives performed well with many of the drives exceeding six years in service and a handful reaching seven years before we replaced them.
 The cumulative annual failure rate was 5.74% in our environment, a solid performance.

-We actually didn’t retire these 1TB WD drives – they just changed jobs.
+We actually didn’t retire these 1TB Western Digital drives—they just changed jobs.
 We now use many of them to “burn-in” Storage Pods once they are done being assembled.
 The 1TB size means the process runs quickly, but is still thorough.
-The burn-in process pounds the drives with reads and writes to exercise all the components of the system.
-In many ways this is much more taxing on the drives then life in an operational Storage Pod.
-Once the “burn-in” process is complete, the WD 1TB drives are removed and we put 4- or 6TB drives in the pods for the cushy job of storing customer data.
-On the other hand, the workhorse 1TB WD drives are returned to the shelf where they dutifully await the next “burn-in” session.
+The “burn-in” process pounds the drives with reads and writes to exercise all the components of the system.
+In many ways this is much more taxing on the drives than life in an operational Storage Pod.
+Once the “burn-in” process is complete, the Western Digital 1TB drives are removed and we put 4TB or 6TB drives in the Pods for the cushy job of storing customer data.
+On the other hand, the workhorse 1TB Western Digital drives are returned to the shelf where they dutifully await the next “burn-in” session.

 The Seagate 2TB drives were also removed from service in 2015.
 While their cumulative failure rate was slightly high at 10.1%, they were removed from service because we only had 225 of those drives and it was easier to upgrade the Storage Pods to 4TB drives than to buy and stock the 2TB Seagate drives.

 On the other hand, we still have over 4,500 HGST 2TB drives in operation.
-Their average age is nearly 5 years (58.6 months) and their cumulative failure rate is a meager 1.55%.
-At some point we will want to upgrade the 100 Storage Pods they occupy to 4- or 6TB drives, but for now the 2TB HSGT drives are performing very well.
+Their average age is nearly five years (58.6 months) and their cumulative failure rate is a meager 1.55%.
+At some point we will want to upgrade the 100 Storage Pods they occupy to 4TB or 6TB drives, but for now the 2TB HSGT drives are performing very well.

 3TB Hard Drives